 CLIMATE: This tour is timed for the dry season, and a wide range of temperatures can be expected.
 Temperatures in the high elevations can get down to freezing early in the morning, but then warm up to be quite pleasant (about 68°F/20°C) and usually very sunny.
 In the lowland rainforest, temperatures usually vary from about 68°-90°F (20°-32°C), but on rare occasions cold fronts can cause the temperatures to plunge into the 40°sF (single digits °C), which can be shocking to experience in Amazonian rainforest!
 There might be a bit of rain, but it is unusual to get more than a brief shower this time of year.

 ACCOMMODATION: In the Manu area we stay in jungle lodges in the forest; elsewhere we stay in hotels or lodges in towns or cities.
-Accommodation is mostly good to excellent, but Amazonia Lodge, where we spend two nights, has shared bathrooms in a separate building next to the lodge.
+Accommodation is mostly good to excellent, but Amazonia Lodge, where we spend two nights, has only a few rooms with private bathrooms; we will make every effort to reserve rooms at Amazonia Lodge with private bathrooms, but we cannot guarantee that all rooms will have private bathrooms.
 All lodges have hot water.
 Cock-of-the-rock Lodge and Manu Wildlife Center do not have electricity in the rooms (candles or lamps are provided), but you can charge your gear in the lounge when the generator is running; other hotels and lodges have 24h electricity.
 Wi-fi is generally not available in the Manu lodges, though it is usually available elsewhere, though maybe not in your room.

 PHOTOGRAPHY: This is a birding tour, and since much of the birding is in the rainforest, bird photography is usually not very easy.
 Casual photographers will have opportunities to photograph at feeders at Cock-of-the-rock Lodge and Amazonia Lodge, and from towers, rivers, and lakes around Manu Wildlife Center.
 Machu Picchu and Abra Malaga offer good chances for landscape photography.